 Description of the Pryor Mountain Wild Horse Range (PMWHR): PMWHR is chiefly located in the southeastern part of Carbon County, Montana, but extends slightly into Bighorn County, Wyoming (see map link above).
-It consists of 39,651 acres of BLM, Forest Service, National Park Service, and private lands.
-Just to the south of this wild horse sanctuary is located the town of Lovell, where the headquarters and visitors center for the Bighorn Canyon National Recreation Area (BCNRA) is found as well as the Pryor Mountain Wild Mustang Center.
+It consists of 39,651 acres of BLM, U.S Forest Service, National Park Service, and private lands.
+Just to the south of this wild horse sanctuary is located the town of Lovell, where the headquarters and visitors center for the Bighorn Canyon National Recreation Area (BCNRA) is found as well as the Pryor Mountain Wild Mustang Center, which contains a wealth of information on the history, ecology, wild horse herd characteristics & individual horses (Cerroni, 2016).

-The northern end of the PMWHR is more verdant and contains alpine meadows, including a variety of grasses, forbs and some shrubs, including extensive skunk cabbage stands, and forests, including smaller varieties of Douglas fir and limber pine.
-The southern end of the PMWHR is dry and desert-like, with juniper trees and even prickly pear cacti.
+The northern end of the PMWHR is more verdant and contains alpine meadows, including a variety of grasses, forbs and some shrubs, including extensive skunk cabbage stands.
+The northern end also includes forests, with smaller varieties of Douglas fir and limber pine.
+The southern end of the PMWHR is dry and desert-like, with juniper trees, sagebrush, rabbit brush, deer brush, and even prickly pear cacti.
 This end phases into ranches such as the historic Tillett Ranch.

 PMWHR contains species found in both the Great Basin and Rocky Mountains, and is a noted center for biodiversity and species differentiation (Fahnestock & Detling, 2000 a).